Level · Scottish Higher

 Assessment

-• Coursework / internal assessment — varies substantially by subject.
-Some Highers (Maths, Physics) are heavily exam-driven; others (English, Modern Studies) include substantial coursework components.
+Higher assessment combines external exams (typically one or two papers per subject in May) with coursework or internal assessment that varies substantially by subject.
+Some Higher subjects (Maths, Physics) are heavily exam-driven; others (English, Modern Studies) include substantial coursework components.

 The S5 timeline pressure

 Five Highers in one year is intense.
 Compared to A-level (three subjects over two years with mocks and reset opportunities), Higher students cover the same conceptual depth in half the time.
-The trade-off is that Highers don't go quite as deep as A-level — Advanced Highers are the depth-extension layer.
+The trade-off is that Higher subjects don't go quite as deep as A-level; Advanced Higher is the depth-extension layer.

-Advanced Highers are the optional S6 layer.
-They're considered slightly more demanding than A-level by many universities — Advanced Higher Maths, Chemistry, Physics, and Biology cover content edging into first-year undergraduate territory.
+Advanced Higher is the optional S6 layer.
+It's considered slightly more demanding than A-level by many universities; Advanced Higher Maths, Chemistry, Physics, and Biology cover content edging into first-year undergraduate territory.

 Workload